-Cool Cities encourages residents to follow in the footsteps of the Park District by taking the pledge to go pesticide-free on their own lawns and gardens.
+Take the pledge to go pesticide-free on your own lawn and garden.
 Visit bit.ly/MGGpledge to sign the pledge and learn more about natural lawn care.
 It only takes a minute to sign the pledge, and by doing so, you are committing to reduce the negative health effects pesticides have on humans, pets and wildlife.

-With community pledge support, Cool Cities will approach other organizations, businesses and the City to ask for their commitment to go pesticide-free.
+With community support, Cool Cities will continue to approach these organizations to ask for their commitment to go pesticide-free.

 For more information on MPAC, visit midwestpesticideaction.org.